foxhound87/rfx-stack/README.md

 If you like this stack, don't forget to star the repo!

-If you want to contribute to the development, do not hesitate to contact me.
+If you want to contribute to the development, do not hesitate to fork the repo and send pull requests.